HaixuHe/Change-detection-Of-Land-cover-using-Transformer/README.md

-# Change detection Of Land cover using Transformer
+# Continuous change detection of Land cover using Transformer

 Coming soon！